QuestNetwork/qD/README.md

 >In case you are experiencing connectivity issues, on the app you can try using different [star node configurations](#troubleshooting) in Settings > IPFS.

 ## Description
-qDesk is an example app for our JavaScript p2p library [Quest OS](https://github.com/QuestNetwork/quest-os-js) with cool open source modules like [qDesk Messages](https://github.com/QuestNetwork/qd-messages-ts) and [qDesk Social](https://github.com/QuestNetwork/qd-social-ts), as well as the upcoming [qDesk Markets](https://github.com/QuestNetwork/qd-market-ts), [qDesk News](https://github.com/QuestNetwork/qd-news-ts) and [qDesk Games](https://github.com/QuestNetwork/qd-games-ts).
+qDesk is an example app for our JavaScript p2p library [Quest OS](quest-os-js) with cool open source modules such as [qD Messages](qd-messages-ts) and [qD Social](qd-social-ts) and the upcoming  [qD Vibes](qd-market-ts), [qD Markets](qd-market-ts), [qD News](qd-news-ts), [qD Apps](qd-apps-ts), [qD Games](qd-games-ts) and [qD Calendar](qd-games-ts).

 We have chosen Angular/Electron as an example environment because we believe it offers the best accessibility for developers coming from any other language/framework.
-It is already being used in Python on PyQt5 and we aim to provide the underlying library in Go and wherever possible in Rust as well.
+The Quest Network is already being used in Python on PyQt5 and we aim to provide the underlying library in Go and wherever possible in Rust as well.

 qDesk makes it possible to build custom, secure and decentralized social networks in less than 20 days.